siobhan-saoirse/HL2NextBots-TF2/README.md

 # HL2 NPCs/Nextbots in TF2
-Due to broken gamedata, This plugin doesn't work.

 A plugin based off of Pelipoika's NPCs that adds hl2 nextbot npcs for TF2.
 They can be summoned with chat commands.

 ## Requirements